1974–75 Montreal Canadiens season: Playoffs

 The Canadiens' first round opponent was the Vancouver Canucks and the Canadiens won the series in five games to advance to the semi-finals against the Buffalo Sabres.
-The Sabres defeated the Canadiens in six games to advance to the Stanley Cup final.
+The Sabres defeated the Canadiens in six games to advance to the Stanley Cup Finals.
 The Sabres' checkers were able to shut down the Canadiens' top scorers, while the Canadiens' checkers were not able to contain the Sabres' French Connection line.

 Awards and records

 Transactions

 Following the 1975 playoffs, Henri Richard retired after 20 NHL seasons.
 Having been the Canadiens captain since 1971, he was succeeded in that post by Yvan Cournoyer.